Dragon Hunters

 Fantadrome

 Fantadroms is a Latvian children's sci-fi cartoon by production company Studio Dauka.
-The episodes were released sporadically between 1985 and 1995, and all thirteen of them were released as a collection on DVD in 2006.
-The hero of the show is a yellow shape-shifting robot called Indrikis XIII, who usually takes the form of a cat.
+The shorts were released sporadically between 1985 and 1995, and all thirteen of them were released as a collection on DVD in 2006.
+The hero of the cartoon is a yellow shape-shifting robot called Indrikis XIII, who usually takes the form of a cat.
 He flies through space, mediating various disputes between the other characters.
 One recurring dynamic in the show is the love triangle between Indrikis XIII and Receklite - the flying purple cat-octopus with whom he is in love with, and the rat – who is in love with Indrikis.
 Other recurring characters include a cow, a (human) woman, and an amorphous pink blob.
-The episode "Salt" won the Lielais Kristaps award for best animation in 1985.
-The show has no dialogue and drama unfolds through pantomime and expressive noises such as grunts, groans, and laughter, which allows the show to cross language barriers.
+The short "Salt" won the Lielais Kristaps award for best animation in 1985.
+The animation has no dialogue and drama unfolds through pantomime and expressive noises such as grunts, groans, and laughter, which allows the show to cross language barriers.